aspose-drawing/Aspose.Drawing-API-Reference/english/net/aspose.drawing/image/image/_index.md

 ---
 title: Image.Image
 second_title: Aspose.Drawing for .NET API Reference
 description: Image constructor.
-The default constructor
+Initializes a new instance of the Image class
 type: docs
 weight: 10
 url: /net/aspose.drawing/image/image/
 ---
 ## Image constructor

-The default constructor.
+Initializes a new instance of the [`Image`](../) class.

 ```csharp
 public Image()